 Why Symply Perifery?

-Scaling-out and Scaling-up is made super simple with Perifery, one or more nodes can be added at any time without any down time for installation, formatting or migration required.
-The Perifery architecture features parallelised access, so more nodes equal more performance - GBs of throughput for faster operations including archiving, restoring and streaming of content using S3 or HTTP.
+Scaling-out and Scaling-up are made super simple with Perifery, one or more nodes can be added at any time without any downtime for installation, formatting, or migration required.
+The Perifery architecture features parallelised access, so more nodes equal more performance – GBs of throughput for faster operations including archiving, restoring, and streaming of content using S3 or HTTP.
 Perifery easily scales out to retain your key assets as your requirements grow, but it also does not allow data sprawl, with easy-to-configure retention policies that mean you keep only assets for as long as you intend.

 Symply Perifery Features for Media and Entertainment

 Simply Perifery boasts numerous built-in features designed specifically for creative professionals.
 These include an extensive custom metadata and search system, which enhances your content library by incorporating custom metadata headers, enabling effortless searching and referencing within your workflows.